Dialectal Behavior Therapy (DBT)

 What is Dialectical Behavior Therapy?

-Dialectical Behavior Therapy prepares patients with new skills in being able to handle their emotions and decrease the number of disagreements that can occur in relationships.
-The main focus of Dialectical Behavior Therapy is to provide therapeutic skills in the following key areas; mindfulness, tolerance with distress, emotion regulation, and interpersonal effectiveness.
+Dialectical Behavior Therapy prepares patients with new skills to handle their emotions (emotional regulation) and decrease the number of disagreements that can occur in relationships.
+The main focus of Dialectical Behavior Therapy is to provide therapeutic skills in the following key areas; mindfulness, distress tolerance, emotion regulation, and interpersonal effectiveness.
 With mindfulness, there is a focus on refining an individual’s ability to welcome and be aware of what’s occurring in the present moment.
-Distress Tolerance is aimed at expanding a person’s toleration of negative energy so they can confront it rather than run from it.
-With emotion management, a plan of action is used to manage and change strong emotions that could cause a person’s life issues.
-Lastly, personal effectiveness is the technique that gives someone the ability to talk with others positively and confidently while maintaining their self-respect and securing a relationship.
+Distress Tolerance is aimed at expanding a person’s toleration of negative emotion so they can confront it rather than run from it.
+With emotion management, a plan of action is used to manage and change strong emotions that could cause problems in living.
+Lastly, personal effectiveness consists of techniques that gives a person the ability to talk with others constructively while maintaining self-respect and a healthy relationship.

 When Can Dialectical Behavior Therapy Be Applied?

 When Dialectical Behavior Therapy evolved it was to treat borderline personality disorders.
-In time, research began to show that Dialectical Behavior Therapy was also prosperous in treating people who suffered from depression, bulimia, binge-eating, post-traumatic stress disorder, and substance abuse.
-The skills that come from Dialectical Behavior Therapy are having the potential to balance emotions, deal with stress and negative energies, be mindful of what’s occurring currently, and communicate and understand others.
+In time, research began to show that Dialectical Behavior Therapy was also helpful in treating people who suffered from depression, bulimia, binge-eating, post-traumatic stress disorder, and substance abuse.
+The skills that come from Dialectical Behavior Therapy have the potential to balance emotions, manage stress, be mindful of the present and communicate with and understand others.

 What Can You Expect from Dialectical Behavior Therapy?